eli-johnson-04/portfolio/Backlog.md

 - [ ] Push around the spheres with the mouse (not super far), but they gravitate back to their original spot (rubber band)
 - [X] Hide the scrollbar in modals or make the right-hand side still curved as intended
 - [ ] More responsive sphere hover ease
+- [ ] Add a spring for sphere random movement and responsiveness to mouse!

 ## Background Cards